PoorviKap/peloton-strategy-case-study/README.md

-# peloton-strategy-case-study
-Strategic product and market analysis of Peloton with a post-pandemic growth, rebrand, and revenue model proposal.
-Includes SWOT, PESTEL, segmentation, financials, and go-to-market strategy.

 # Peloton Strategy & Market Analysis Case Study

 Strategic product and market analysis of Peloton focused on post-pandemic growth, customer retention, and rebranding opportunities.
 This project examines Peloton’s financial trajectory, competitive landscape, user behavior shifts, and proposes a hybrid product + subscription strategy to restore profitability and brand relevance.